globalresiliencepartnership/globalresiliencepartnership.github.io/_posts/0003-01-01-challenge.md

 * The application should be completed in one session -- there is **no option to save** and edit later.
 * Required questions are marked with an asterisk (*).
 * You must upload all required documents compiled into **one** PDF.
+* Your one PDF file must include all submission requirements (i.e., Pre-Proposal; Summary of team’s strengths and experience; Notional budget up to $200,000; letter of commitment for each team member; and resume or CVs for each team member.)
+Without all of these elements, your application will not meet the submission requirements.
-* Upon completing your application, you will receive a confirmation email.
-Please [contact us](mailto:challenge@globalresiliencepartnership.org) only if you do not receive a confirmation email.
+* Upon submission of your application, you will receive an automatic notice confirming your submission  as well as a follow-up email confirmation.
+If the notice does not appear immediately, please [contact us](mailto:challenge@globalresiliencepartnership.org).

 <div class='applies row'>
 	<a href='https://secure.jotform.us/form/43085124615147' target='_blank' class='button apply medium-centered medium-6 columns'>Click to start the application process</a>